Non-unitary Trotter circuits for imaginary time evolution: Introduction

-Various approaches have emerged as indirect implementations of the ITE operator.
-Previous techniques have mostly been designed for hardware in the current `noisy intermediate-scale quantum' (NISQ) era, characterised by a limited coherence time and gate fidelity, and are thus hybrid quantum--classical.
-Whilst this partitioning saves quantum resources, it typically necessitates the use of heuristics, which can hinder the attainable accuracy of the final ground state.
+Imaginary time evolution is much more challenging to implement, owing to the non-unitarity of the ITE operator: since quantum gates are unitary operations, the ITE operator cannot be implemented deterministically on quantum hardware.
+Many of the previous approaches to this problem have focussed on implementing the ITE operator indirectly using a hybrid quantum--classical approach.
+These algorithms are thus designed for hardware in the current `noisy intermediate-scale quantum' (NISQ) era, characterised by a limited coherence time and gate fidelity.
+Whilst the partitioning between classical and quantum hardware saves quantum resources, it typically necessitates the use of heuristics, which can hinder the attainable accuracy of the final ground state.
 Indeed, the variational quantum eigensolver \cite{peruzzo2014vqe, mcclean2016vqe}, which is among the most promising and widely-used examples of variational algorithms, requires gate errors significantly lower than the error thresholds of fault-tolerant hardware in order to achieve chemical accuracy \cite{dalton2022ftqc}.
 Within the class of hybrid ITE techniques, two main approaches have emerged: variational ITE (VITE) \cite{jones2019vite, mcardle2019vite, yuan2019vite, amaro2022jobscheduling, benedetti2021hardwareefficient} and quantum ITE (QITE) \cite{motta2020determining, gomes2020qite, sun2021qite, nishi2021implementation}.
 Refer to Section \ref{sec:hybrid_methods} for more information regarding these methods.

 Unlike their near-term competitors, fault-tolerant algorithms do not rely on heuristics and offer rigorous performance guarantees.
 To this end, we consider a third approach: the probabilistic ITE (PITE).
 PITE algorithms are a type of block encoding -- that is, the non-unitary operator is embedded inside a larger unitary matrix, which is accessed via post-selection of `successful' mid-circuit measurements.